 Actually, the Dems are quite different now…

-If they did, at the very least the questions already being raised by conservatives regarding Biden’s candidacy wouldn’t have any merit.
-His announcement video is actually quite conservative, if you watch it closely, and while his attacks on Trump are affective, they don’t come off as angry and partisan as several others’.
-In a primary where anger and resentment seemingly run everything anymore (the first time?), the fact that Biden is trying to be more of a moderate is a blow in fact, even though it would help him out greatly in the general election.
-‘Liberals’ in Twitter don’t care about the general election, or anything else not exactly aligned with their specific beliefs /> they care about yelling and screaming and forcing those in power to bow down to their will like good housewives (*Joke (sorry)).
+If they did, at the very least: the questions already being raised by conservatives regarding Biden’s candidacy wouldn’t have any merit.
+His announcement video is actually somewhat conservative, if you watch it closely, and while his attacks on Trump are affective, they don’t come off as angry and partisan as several others’.
+In a primary where anger and resentment seemingly run everything anymore (the first time?), the fact that Biden is trying to be more of a moderate is a blow, in fact, even though it would help him out greatly in the general election.
+‘Liberals’ on Twitter don’t care about the general election, or anything else not exactly aligned with their specific beliefs (or: it might seem right now) /> they care about YELLING and SCREAMING and FORCING those in power to BOW down to their will like good housewives (*Joke (sorry)).
 While Trump is not exactly the most liked president in history, he’s not the most disliked either, and most people not 100% ‘liberal’ are terrified by some of the things these Democratic candidates are saying right now.
 In this environment: Biden’s actually something of a breath of fresh air.

-Biden’s had a long career.
-In it: he’s never managed to be much more than your average politician but Obama’s wing-man, and he’s never mustered any more passion in anyone than the women who have accused him of sexual misconduct (ouch).
+Creepy Joe has had a long career.
+In it: he’s never managed to be much more than your average politician or Obama’s wing-man, and he’s never mustered any more passion in anyone than the women who have accused him of sexual misconduct have (ouch, on several levels).
 He’s said so many stupid things that he’s garnered the reputation as a ‘gaff-machine’, and he’s already got people calling out his authenticity/honesty not three hours after announcing his candidacy: after his campaign announced yesterday (I’m sure the timing is just coincidence) that he called Anita Hill within the past month to ‘apologize’ for not ‘believing’ her in her 1991 accusations of then-supreme court nominee Clarence Thomas, Hill yesterday said that the conversation was disappointing, that she couldn’t support Biden for president, and that Biden should “give an apology to the other women and to the American public because we know now how deeply disappointed Americans around the country were about what they saw."
 Hill should probably head back to the 90s, as everyone nowadays loves the guy who sounds and acts like your crazy old grandpa high on quaaludes hitting on his granddaughters with boxed wine the night before thanksgiving.

 For those of us hoping for at least not the same exact thing as 2016, our dreams seem to drift farther every day, but if we play our cards right, maybe it won’t be so bad.
-If Biden beats Trump in 2020… well, at least that’s better than any of these other nut-jobs getting elected.
-And if he doesn’t: maybe people will actually start thinking for themselves for the first time, like, ever, and not just bowing down to politicians and partisan rhetoric as though thought were anything different than being entertained, at bottom.
+If Biden beats Trump in 2020… well, at least that’s better than any of these other nut-jobs getting elected (right? #ImSmarterThanYouAreAndImTheOneTheOnlyOneWhoGetsToSayWhosGoodAndWhoIsBad.
+And if he doesn’t: maybe people will start thinking for themselves for the first time, like, ever, and not just bowing down to politicians and partisan rhetoric as though thought were at bottom anything that different than being entertained.